 Peterloo in the Conversation Space

-From 16 August until December, the museum will be commemorating Peterloo with the display of three items that themselves commemorate that day in 1819: two jugs that were created as affordable souvenirs just days after the massacre, and the front page of the very first edition of the Manchester Guardian from 1821, a newspaper founded to report on the campaign for political reform.
+The museum is commemorating Peterloo with the display of three items that themselves commemorate that day in 1819: two jugs that were created as affordable souvenirs just days after the massacre, and the front page of the very first edition of the Manchester Guardian from 1821, a newspaper founded to report on the campaign for political reform.

 In addition, visitors will be able to design their own commemorative chalkboard teapots in the Conversation Space.
 As part of the event, we have worked with Cheetham Hill New Testament Church Youth Group and The Cooperative Heritage Trust artist, Cat Jessop.
-They are creating a protest banner, inspired by Peterloo, that will also be on display from 21 August.
+They are creating a protest banner, inspired by Peterloo, that will also be on display.

 If you're visiting with children, pick up a free activity trail and guide yourself through the gallery.
 With fun games and challenges, the activity trail will help you explore the objects in a fun and different way.